dereneaton/ipyrad/docs/full_tutorial_CLI.rst

     ipyrad -p params-ipyrad-test.txt -r

 And here the important information is the number of ``reads_consens``.
-This is The number of "good" reads within each sample that we'll send on to the next step.
+This is the number of "good" reads within each sample that we'll send on to the next step.

 .. parsed-literal::
           clusters_hidepth  clusters_total  error_est  hetero_est  reads_consens